 Becoming a councillor is one of the most direct ways that you can influence decisions that affect the quality of life in your local area.

 If you are interested in representing the people of your community on council, the Electoral Commission of SA and the LGA(SA) provide a range of resources to help you understand the role and responsibilities of being a councillor.
-The updated resources will be available in early 2018, however, you can find information from the 2014 elections here [https://www.lga.sa.gov.au/page.aspx?u=6867].
+The updated resources can be found HERE

 IT IS IMPORTANT TO NOTE that there may be changes to this information as a result of pending changes to the Local Government Act (1999) and the Local Government Elections Act (1999).
 The 2014 information should be read for background information only.

 Nominations for the 2018 local government elections open Tuesday 4 September 2018 and close Tuesday 18 September 2018 at 12 noon.
 During this time, you must complete and lodge a nomination form which is available from you council and other advertised locations.

 You will also be asked to lodge a 150-word candidate profile and a ‘head shoulders’ photograph which will be published on a candidates’ website.